-- (d) The improvement and renewal, by preference-giving countries, of their generalized system of preference schemes with the objective of integrating developing countries, especially the least developed countries, into the international trading system and of finding ways and means to ensure more effective utilization of generalized system of preference schemes, and in this context reiterates its original principles, namely, non-discrimination, universality, burden-sharing and non-reciprocity; - 9.
+- (b) The elimination of trade-distorting policies, protectionist practices and non-tariff barriers in international trade relations; - (c) Ensuring that the resort to anti-dumping duties, countervailing duties, phytosanitary and technical standards are subjected to effective multilateral surveillance so that such actions respect and are consistent with multilateral rules and obligations and are not used for protectionist purposes; - (d) The improvement and renewal, by preference-giving countries, of their Generalized System of Preference schemes with the objective of integrating developing countries, especially the least developed countries, into the international trading system and of finding ways and means to ensure more effective utilization of Generalized System of Preference schemes, and in this context reiterates its original principles, namely, non-discrimination, universality, burden-sharing and non-reciprocity; - 9.
 Reiterates that it is an ethical imperative for the international community to arrest and reverse the marginalization of the least developed countries and to promote their expeditious integration into the world economy, and, as declared in the ministerial communiqué on market access adopted by the Economic and Social Council on 8 July 1998,1 all countries should work together towards further enhanced market access for exports from least developed countries within the context of supporting their own efforts at capacity-building; welcomes the initiatives taken by the World Trade Organization in cooperation with other organizations in the implementation of the Plan of Action for the Least Developed Countries, including through effective follow-up of the High-level Meeting on Integrated Initiatives for Least Developed Countries' Trade Development, held in October 1997; recognizes that the full implementation of the Plan of Action requires further progress towards duty-free imports from the least developed countries; and invites the relevant international organizations to provide enhanced technical assistance to help strengthen the supply capacity of the least developed countries so as to help them take the fullest possible advantage of trading opportunities arising from globalization and liberalization; - 10.
-Stresses also the urgent need to facilitate the integration of the African countries into the world economy and, in this context, welcomes the action-oriented agenda for the development of Africa contained in the report of the Secretary-General on the causes of conflict and the promotion of durable peace and sustainable development in Africa, and endorses the call contained in the ministerial communiqué for continued efforts to enhance market access for products of export interest to African economies and for support for their efforts at diversification and building of supply capacity and, in this context, requests the United Nations Conference on Trade and Development to continue its contribution to the implementation of the United Nations New Agenda for the Development of Africa in the 1990s, taking into account the agreed conclusions of the Trade and Development Board at its forty-fifth session; - 11.
-Further stresses the need to give special attention, within the context of international cooperation on trade and development issues, to the implementation of the many international development commitments geared to meeting the special development needs and problems of small island developing States and of landlocked developing States, and to recognize that developing countries that provide transit services need adequate support in maintaining and improving their transit infrastructure; - 12.
-Reiterates the importance of the effective application by all members of the World Trade Organization of all provisions of the Final Act Embodying the Results of the Uruguay Round of Multilateral Trade Negotiations, taking into account the specific interests of developing countries so as to maximize economic growth and developmental benefits for all,
+Stresses also the urgent need to facilitate the integration of the African countries into the world economy and, in this context, welcomes the action-oriented agenda for the development of Africa contained in the report of the Secretary-General on the causes of conflict and the promotion of durable peace and sustainable development in Africa,4 and endorses the call contained in the ministerial communiqué for continued efforts to enhance market access for products of export interest to African economies and support for their efforts at diversification and building of supply capacity and, in this context, requests the United Nations Conference on Trade and Development to continue its contribution to the implementation of the United Nations New Agenda for the Development of Africa in the 1990s,5 taking into account the agreed conclusions of the Trade and Development Board at its forty-fifth session;6 - 11.
+Further stresses the need to give special attention, within the context of international cooperation on trade and development issues, to the implementation of the many international development commitments geared to meeting the special development needs and problems of small island developing States and of landlocked developing States, and to recognize that developing countries that provide transit services need adequate support in maintaining and improving their transit infrastructure;

-&lt;sup>4 A/52/871-S/1998/318.
+4 A/52/871-S/1998/318.

-&lt;sup>5 Resolution 46/151, annex II.
+5 Resolution 46/151, annex II.

-&lt;sup>6 A/53/15 (Part IV), chap.
+6 A/53/15 (Part IV), chap.
 I, sect.
 E, agreed conclusions 454 (XLV).